 Statistical reports and publications detailing specific offences and outlining crime trends.

-125 years of US healthcare data including claim-level Medicare data, epidemiology and population statistics.
+A platform containing 125 years of US healthcare data — including claim-level Medicare data, epidemiology, and population statistics.

-A compressed data file of the Drugs@FDA database, which is updated once a week.
+A compressed data file of the Drugs@FDA database — which is updated weekly.

-Resource for health statistics such as the rate at which people are catching the flu and the average cost of a medical procedure.
+A resource for health statistics such as the rate at which people are catching the flu, and the average cost of a medical procedure.

 Access the cancer-related datasets of the Broad Institute’s scientists.

 The non-profit, nonpartisan group applying rigorous science to the analysis of human rights violations around the world.